 Our challenge was that with so many care providers in so many different parts of our organization, we didn't have an effective way of communicating and talking to one another in order to learn what we were all doing.
 So, we started to look at an employee app as a solution that provides both desktop and mobile options that can reach all of our employees.—Carla Kath, Marketing & Communications Specialist

 Called "TheFRAN," a popular nickname for the hospital, the new employee app was quickly and effectively implemented.
 After just two months, 80% of the hospital’s workforce had registered.
 After four months, the number rose to 85%.

 In order to further increase those numbers, the hospital also made "TheFRAN" part of their onboarding process.
 When new employees join the team, they're asked to download the app.
 This way they are immediately part of the team and are able to experience the engaging culture.

 The app has given our employees a way to communicate that they’ve never had before.
 They’re starting to engage with one another and they’re starting to celebrate each other's achievements and milestones.
 With this very positive step we’re creating a more engaging culture.Carla Kath

-With their new employee app, Carla and her team were able to go beyond driving engagement to actually measuring it, receiving real-time analytics that Franciscan couldn’t previously access through its email or newsletters.
+With their new employee app for healthcare, Carla and her team were able to go beyond driving engagement to actually measuring it, receiving real-time analytics that the hospital couldn’t previously access through its email or newsletters.

 The CMS Dashboard for Editors and Admins (sample content)